teched25xp264/teched2025-XP264/exercises/ex0/README.md

 You've got SSO acces with your student's credentials to parts of the SAP-TechEd25-XP264 landscape.

-You may login to [SAP-TechEd25-XP264 Business Technology Platform - Cockpit](https://emea.cockpit.btp.cloud.sap/cockpit?idp=anuk8cmfw.accounts.ondemand.com#/globalaccount/c1f19148-71f7-4883-9f86-8d5ee7634dec)
+For instance, you may login to [SAP-TechEd25-XP264 Business Technology Platform - Cockpit](https://emea.cockpit.btp.cloud.sap/cockpit?idp=anuk8cmfw.accounts.ondemand.com#/globalaccount/c1f19148-71f7-4883-9f86-8d5ee7634dec)

+Good to know:
 - The BTP landscape has a number of subaccounts or **runtime contexts**.
 - The majority of runtime contexts are hosted in the same BTP region - in the EU20 data center (Azure/Netherlands)
 - However, there are a few hosted in the EU10 data center (AWS/Francfort) as well.